cirquit/ffp-lib/README.md

+# Docs

+ * Windows
+  * How to delete the Haskell toolchain
+  * How to install the Haskell toolchain
+ * *nix
+  * How to delete the Haskell toolchain
+  * How to install the Haskell toolchain
+ * First steps with stack
+ * Tips & Help
+  * Editors
+  * Stack information
+  * Tips for working on a project
+  * Stack & Yesod
+  * Stack & GTK
+  * Stack & FTLK

+# Windows

-## How to delete Haskell / Cabal on Windows:
+### How to delete Haskell / Cabal on Windows:

  * clean `C:\Documents and Settings\%USERNAME%\Application Data\cabal` (XP)
  * clean `C:\Program Files\Haskell Platform\lib`                       (XP)